anuragambuja/data-engineering-gcp/bigquery/README.md

 # Bigquery

-- Serverless Data warehouse solution in GCP just like Relational database – SQL schema.
+- Data warehouse solution in GCP just like Relational database – SQL schema.
+- BQ is ***serverless***.
+There are no servers to manage or database software to install; this is managed by Google and it's transparent to the customers.
+- BQ is ***scalable*** and has ***high availability***.
+Google takes care of the underlying software and infrastructure.
+- BQ has built-in features like Machine Learning, Geospatial Analysis and Business Intelligence among others.
+- BQ maximizes flexibility by separating data analysis and storage in different _compute engines_, thus allowing the customers to budget accordingly and reduce costs.
 - This is for Analytical database and not for Transactional purpose.
-Alternative to OpenSource Apache Hive
+Alternative to OpenSource Apache Hive.
+Some alternatives to BigQuery from other cloud providers would be AWS Redshift or Azure Synapse Analytics.
 - Built using BigTable + GCP Infrastructure
 - BigQuery is Columnar storage
 - Exabyte scale